 Bonus Destinations:

 Walk through the University of Virginia campus, also designed by Thomas Jefferson.
-Don’t miss seeing the Rotunda, built by Jefferson as a smaller version of Rome’s historic Pantheon, on the North end of the Lawn, a rectangular grass space enclosed by the original college dormitories (Edgar Allen Poe even lived in one of these!).
+Don’t miss seeing the Rotunda, built by Jefferson as a smaller version of Rome’s historic Pantheon, on the north end of the Lawn, a rectangular grass space enclosed by the original college dormitories.
+Walk along the Range to see where Edgar Allan Poe lived when he studied at UVA.

 The New River Valley